Listen to this article

 Can I get a car accident police report online?

 Yes, in most states.
-State DMV or DOT portals and BuyCrash (LexisNexis) let you download a PDF once the report is processed, usually 5 to 14 days after the accident.
+State DMV or DOT portals let you download a PDF once the report is processed, usually 5 to 14 days after the accident.
 You will need the report number, date of crash, and the driver's name or license number.
+Some local police and sheriff agencies fulfill report requests through their own online portals.

 How can I get a car accident police report for free?